ninjutsoo/t2i-adversarial/README.md

-# Text to Image - adversarial
+# Text to Image - Adversarial